tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 we have two operands to the `*`: `c` (4) and `a + b` (5)

-it's not quite an AST because it's not a perfect tree; it's expected and normal to have more of a DAG-like structure
+it's not quite an AST because it's not a tree; it's expected and normal to have more of a DAG-like structure

 ```console?lang=python
 >>> w = Value(2)